 Chroma Tessera is part of Chroma Italy Hotels with approx 11 hotels throughout Rome – each hotel has the same artsy, colourful decor.

-According to their website “This uniqueness is mainly due to the intersection between two words: “art” and “welcome.
-The crucial point of impact is the play of light and colour that acts as the masters in all respects within the structure, giving the measure of an extreme modernity, and spreading at the same time an enjoyable feeling of warmth and welcome.
-Altogether, these elements give us the actual idea of spending nights dream!”
+According to their website, “This uniqueness is mainly due to the intersection between two words: “art” and “welcome.
+The crucial point of impact is the play of light and colour that acts as the masters in all respects within the structure, giving the measure of extreme modernity and spreading at the same time an enjoyable feeling of warmth and welcome.
+Altogether, these elements give us the actual idea of spending a night’s dream!”

 The faucet of the sink has a similar light that turns on when you activate the faucet.